 Other search option(s)

-Woolly hair is a rare congenital abnormality of the structure of the scalp hair marked by extreme kinkiness of the hair.
+A rare congenital skin disease defined as an abnormality of the structure of the scalp hair and characterized by extreme kinkiness of the hair.

 - Familial woolly hair syndrome